 Prepare yourself for the hearing in advance.

 Plan your argument.
 If you were granted unemployment compensation benefits, why was the initial determination right?
 If you were denied unemployment compensation benefits, why was the initial determination wrong?
 Make a list of the facts you want to testify to, and a list of questions you want to ask the employer, his/her witnesses, and your witnesses.
-Organize what you want to say in an orderly and brief fashion.
+Organize what you want to say in an orderly and concise fashion.

 Line up your witnesses.